What You Need to Start Making Pottery at Home – My Guide for New Potters

 Strainer

-I found a Strainer is necessary to remove any clumps or debris from the glaze, ensuring a smooth, even application.
+I found that a Strainer is necessary to remove any clumps or debris from the glaze, ensuring a smooth, even application.
 Clumps or debris in the glaze can lead to imperfections in the final product.
-Whenever I didn’t use it, most of the time, I would end up with a clump of glaze or something else on my pot.
-Best to be safe than sorry.
+Whenever I didn’t use it, I would end up with a clump of glaze or something else on my pot.
+Better safe than sorry.

 Note: You can’t use the strainer with crystal glazes because the crystals will get trapped in the strainer.